mattwach/battery_drainer/README.md

 When working with an untested unit or new batteries, I suggest extra caution.
 For example doing initial testing outside on concrete or in a fire pit.

+This design incorporates a protection fuse.
+I recommend using the *smallest-sized fuse* that meets your requirements.
+If anything goes wrong with the firmware, a hardware component, or the hardware build, the fuse will limit the maximum current that can flow.
+Starting with a small fuse and upgrading it later could be a good verification strategy.

 # Pre-existing Market Solutions

 If you look up "LIPO Battery Discharger" on Amazon or similar, you will find a